 The biggest indicator that your organization has a bad culture is a lack of core values.
-Your core values define who you are as a company and how you treat your customers and your employees.
+Your company values define who you are and how you treat your customers and your employees.

 If your values aren’t written down, everyone on your team will follow their instincts and beliefs about what works and what doesn’t.
 This lack of communication will create chaos within your organization.

 Employees won’t feel connected as a team if they don’t share the same values as the organization they work for.

 This lack of connection can lead to poor customer service and a lack of employee retention – which costs businesses thousands of dollars every year in hiring and training costs alone.